Psiale/newsweekclone/README.md

 # The purpouse of this webpage:

-To made use of media queries and Boostrap to recreate a full responsive clone of the Newsweek website.
+To make use of media queries and Boostrap to recreate a full responsive clone of the Newsweek website.
 <br>

 # Built With
 Media queries, Boostrap and a lot of love and effort.

 ![screenshot](assets/images/NW-1.png)